Episodes Epistemology

 There are other mistakes in that discipline, like this idea of rationality.

 And to me, rationality is in survival, not in other things.
-And I discovered, and then I spoke to smart people, like Ken Benmore.
+And I discovered, and then I spoke to smart people, like Ken Binmore.
 When you speak to smart people, you realise these people are not making the claims that are common in that—I call it industry—in that field.

 And there are things that are deemed irrational, such as … let me take a simple example.
 People use asymmetric—and it was not contested—the transitivity of preferences.
 That I prefer apples to pies, pies to, say, bananas, but then bananas to apples.
 So you're violating the transitivity of preferences.